 Pupils invited to explore the world of smart computing with Queen’s University expert

-Developments in smart technologies are set to create many new job opportunities over the next decade and pupils and their parents can find about them from an award-winning Queen’s University Belfast science communicator at a free online event.
+Developments in smart technologies are set to create many new job opportunities over the next decade and pupils and their parents can find about them from an award-winning QUB science communicator at a free online event on Tuesday (23 February).

 More than 400 parents and pupils have already attended his sessions where he provides insights into the exciting work and careers of computer scientists and engineers, through a collaboration with W5 Discovery Centre.

-Experts from ECIT, a global research institute of Queen’s University, as well as industry experts, are involved in ‘Get Smarter’, showing how their work contributes towards the transformation of Belfast region into a ‘Smart City’ and inspiring others to consider similar careers.
+Experts from the Institute of Electronics, Communications and Information Technology (ECIT), a global research institute of Queen’s University Belfast, as well as industry experts, are involved in ‘Get Smarter’, showing how their work contributes towards the transformation of Belfast region into a ‘Smart City’ and inspiring others to consider similar careers.

 Dr Karakonstantis said: “Cities and industries around the world are going to be transformed via new smart technologies over the next decade.